oxenberg/systemEngineer/ML/project/README.md

 7. min_samples_leaf : int, float, optional (default=1)
 8. criterion : string, optional (default="mse").
 The function to measure the quality of a split.
 9. kernel : string, default="rbf".
 Kernel function used for kernel boosting.
-10.theta : float, default: 1.
+10. theta : float, default: 1.
 Range parameter of the kernel functions which determines how fast the kernel function decays with distance.
 11. n_neighbors : int, default: None.
 If the range parameter 'theta' is not given, it can be determined from the data using this parameter.
 12. alphaReg : float, default: 1.
 Regularization parameter for kernel Ridge regression boosting updates.
 13. nystroem : boolean, default=None.
 Indicates whether Nystroem sampling is used or not for kernel boosting.